mmmporkbelly/temporal_score_database/README.md

 > [!NOTE]
 > Check out the [vulnerability decision tree](https://github.com/mmmporkbelly/vulnerability_decision_tree/blob/main/README.md) if the temporal score database is useful
+> Also check out the [temporal score database web application](https://temporalscoredatabase.com/) to see the information that can be pulled by the script.
+Please keep in mind that this web app was only made to present the information that can be pulled in a UI - it is not a robust web app.

 ## Does it actually have an impact?
 Yes!
 If you agree with the calculation method (see below), the web app shows the before and after in calculations for all CVEs that are published.
 As of 6/13/24, here is the breakdown by the numbers: